Here's an update on how Austin is addressing homelessness

-On Wednesday, Gray announced that Salvation Army’s 8th Street shelter could reopen again.
+On Wednesday, Gray announced that Salvation Army’s Eighth Street shelter could reopen.

 “We're really excited to be able to enter into that next phase of this important project,” Gray said.

 Gray also gave the council an update on the Marshalling Yard shelter that opened on Aug.
-22. He said they are already serving 200 people per day, and they plan to increase the number to 300.
-But he says it might be a while until they take in more people.
+22. He said the shelter is already serving 200 people per day, and it plans to increase the number to 300.
+But he says it might be a while until the shelter can take in more people.

 Gray said intake for that shelter was just from encampments that were close in proximity to Marshalling Yard and those that were in high wildfire risk areas, but now they want to make it more equitable across the city.